supposedly/dialect-museum/README.md

 # Dialect museum

+> [!CAUTION]
+> This project requires a TypeScript version no newer than 5.3.3.

 <sup>(Current status: see [verb-conjugation debugger](https://orthography-walkthrough-theta.vercel.app/), [demo video](https://www.youtube.com/watch?v=gwm67_UTD0k), and README)</sup>

 First things first: this project is **on hiatus** until I get a job :) In its current state it's also incomplete in that (1) there's no UI yet and (2)